3 Things to Avoid When Setting Up an Amazon Redshift Cluster

-- Make the default queue a catch-all queue with a concurrency of 1 and memory of 1%.
-Do not assign any workloads to this queue
+- Make the default queue a catch-all queue with a concurrency of 1 and memory of 1 percent.
+Do not assign any workloads to this queue.

-What’s more, any queries that are not routed to other queues should run in the default queue.
-That’s your insurance if something goes wrong.
-By not assigning your default user to any queue, it will run in the default queue.
-And there will always be that one slot available.
-That’s the lifeline mentioned above.
+What’s more, any queries that are not routed to other queues should run in the default queue, which acts as your insurance if something goes wrong.
+By not assigning your default user to any queue, it will run in the default queue, which will always have that one slot available.

 Download the Top 14 Performance Tuning Techniques for Amazon Redshift

 To sum up, the three biggest mistakes to avoid when setting up an Amazon Redshift cluster are:

 - Using the masteruser for everything (instead of individual accounts).

 - Using a single schema (instead of two separate schemas for data loading and ad hoc queries).

 - Using the default WLM queue (instead of three separate WLM queues for loads, transforms, and ad hoc queries).

 By avoiding these three critical issues when setting up your Amazon Redshift cluster, you’ll be poised for more scalable workloads and long-term success.
 However, this is just the start of Redshift performance tuning at scale.
 As you load more data into your cluster and add more users, things can become slow.